morganjroberts/open-UST/docs/pzt-element-preparation.md

 # PZT Element Preparation

-The PZT element population will have a distribution of different widths and thicknesses, and some will have defects.
+The PZT element pool will have a distribution of different widths and thicknesses, with differ from the nominal values given on the datasheet (tolerances provided by the manufacturer for these PZT elements were \(\pm\) 130 \(\mu m\) for width and \(\pm\) 25 \(\mu m\) for thickness, detailed in: [`Piezoelectric Element Tolerances - APC International.pdf`](https://github.com/morganjroberts/open-UST/blob/main/hardware-distribution/technical-datasheets/Piezoelectric%20Element%20Tolerances%20-%20APC%20International.pdf)).
+Also, some elements will have defects.

 In this section, these characteristics are measured and recorded.
-This information is used to select which elements should be used for the transducer modules.
+This information is important for several reasons:

+* Defect classifications will be used to select which elements should be used for the transducer modules.
-The data can also be useful when interpretting inter-element variations in acoustic performance.

-It is helpful to measure the dimensions of the PZT elements before depositing the matching layers:

-* The actual PZT dimensions will differ from the nominal values given on the datasheet (tolerances provided by the manufacturer for these PZT elements were \(\pm\) 130 \(\mu m\) for width and \(\pm\) 25 \(\mu m\) for thickness, detailed in: [`Piezoelectric Element Tolerances - APC International.pdf`](https://github.com/morganjroberts/open-UST/blob/main/hardware-distribution/technical-datasheets/Piezoelectric%20Element%20Tolerances%20-%20APC%20International.pdf))
-* Knowing the distribution of element widths and thicknesses is useful for calibrating the slot widths and depths in the matching layer deposition mould.
+* The distribution of element widths and thicknesses is needed for calibrating the slot widths and depths in the matching layer deposition mould.
-* If the unmatched and matched PZT element thicknesses are measured, these can be used to estimate the matching layer thicknesses.
+* If the unmatched and matched PZT element thicknesses are measured, these can be used to estimate the matching layer thicknesses (this data can be useful when interpretting inter-element variations in acoustic performance).

 ## Manufacture and Load the PZT Element Tray

 To store and keep track of the PZT elements, a gridded tray has been designed.
-This is accompanied by spreadsheet XXX, where the data rows and columns correspond to the physical rows and column locations on the PZT element tray.
+This is accompanied by spreadsheet [`pzt-element-dimensions-defects.xlsx`](https://github.com/morganjroberts/open-UST/blob/main/hardware-distribution/pzt-element-dimensions-defects.xlsx), where the data rows and columns correspond to the physical row and column locations on the PZT element tray.
 From now on, each PZT element should be identified by its row/column location e.g. 'A/3'.

 ![doctor_blade_coater_print_orientation](img/pzt-element-preparation/PZT-element-tray.jpg)